Admission and Retention

 Requirements for Freshmen Students

-High School graduation with a minimum cumulative grade point average of 2.5 on a 4.0 scale or G.E.D scores of 50 or above for the five subjects tested.
+High School graduation with a minimum overall combined grade point average of 2.5 on a 4.0 scale or G.E.D scores of 50 or above for the five subjects tested.

 A minimum composite test score of 19 on the ACT.
 (This may change according to University entrance requirements.)
 First-time freshmen are required to have successfully completed any remedial or developmental courses before consideration for unconditional admission into the HIM program.